eslint-community/eslint-plugin-es-x/docs/rules/no-initializers-in-for-in.md

 <eslint-playground type="bad" source-type="script" code="/*eslint es-x/no-initializers-in-for-in: error */
 for (var x = 42 in obj) { /**/ }
 " />

+## 🚀 Version

+This rule was introduced in v5.1.0.

 ## 📚 References